• Skip to primary navigation

 • Garlic.
 Like all the other recipe ingredients, you want to use fresh garlic.

 • Fresh herbs.
-I love adding some fresh Italian parsely and garlic chives to my checca sauce because I grow that in my garden and it adds more freshness to the sauce.
+I love adding some fresh Italian parsley and garlic chives to my Checca sauce because I grow that in my garden and it adds more freshness to the sauce.
 This is optional.

 • Olives.
 Olives add a nice briny salty bite to the checca sauce.
 This is optional too but if you have them, use them!

 • Olive oil.
-Olive oil is the base to the sauce and what will bind all of the ingredients together.
+Olive oil is the base of the sauce and will bind all of the ingredients together.

 • Kosher salt and pepper.